gigamon-dev/SubspaceServer/doc/developer-guide.md

 > View the full example code at: [RegistrationExample](../src/Example/CallbackExamples/RegistrationExample.cs)

 ### Register for an Component Callback on an arena
-Registering for a Component Callback on an arena is similar, you just have to use the arena, not the root `ComponentBroker`.
+The last example showed registering for a Component Callback globally, for all arenas.
+Registering for a Component Callback on an individual arena is similar, you just have to use the arena, not the root `ComponentBroker`.
 Here's an example where the `IArenaAttachableModule` interface (which was discussed [earlier](#iarenaattachablemodule)), is used to only register for the PlayerAction Component Callback on arenas that the module is attached to.

 ```C#
 using SS.Core;